Meditation is equally beneficial to meditators of all ages. The advice to kindergarten teachers is applicable also to adults.

 “It is simply astonishing.
 I have never read such a comprehensive account of the ‘perennial philosophy'” – Father Bede Griffiths

-“This book in my view is the greatest contribution contribution to date to the rediscovery and renewal of the Christian contemplative tradition of the Fathers of the Church and the High Middle Ages.” – Trappist abbot Thomas Keating
+“This book in my view is the greatest contribution to date to the rediscovery and renewal of the Christian contemplative tradition of the Fathers of the Church and the High Middle Ages.” – Trappist abbot Thomas Keating

 With audio readings by Claire (née Marchionne) Galmiche, Shaun MacLoughlin and one stanza by Paul Scofield